Disc brake: Early experiments

 The development of disc brakes began in England in the 1890s.
 The first caliper-type automobile disc brake was patented by Frederick William Lanchester in his Birmingham factory in 1902 and used successfully on Lanchester cars.
-However, the limited choice of metals in this period meant that he had to use copper as the braking medium acting on the disc.
-The poor state of the roads at this time, no more than dusty, rough tracks, meant that the copper wore quickly making the system impractical.
+However, the limited choice of metals in this period meant he used copper as the braking medium acting on the disc.
+The poor state of the roads at this time, no more than dusty, rough tracks, meant that the copper wore quickly, making the system impractical.

 In 1921, the Douglas motorcycle company introduced a form of disc brake on the front wheel of their overhead-valve sports models.
-Patented by the British Motorcycle & Cycle-Car Research Association, Douglas described the device as a "novel wedge brake" working on a "bevelled hub flange", the brake was operated by a Bowden cable.
+Patented by the British Motorcycle & Cycle-Car Research Association, Douglas described the device as a "novel wedge brake" working on a "beveled hub flange".
+A Bowden cable operated the brake.
 Front and rear brakes of this type were fitted to the machine on which Tom Sheard rode to victory in the 1923 Senior TT.

-Successful application began on railroad streamliner passenger trains and in airplanes and tanks before and during World War II.
+Successful application began on railroad streamliner passenger trains, airplanes, and tanks before and during World War II.
 In the US, the Budd Company introduced disc brakes on the General Pershing Zephyr for the Burlington Railroad in 1938.
-By the early 1950s, disc brakes were being regularly applied to new passenger rolling stock.
-In Britain, the Daimler Company used disc brakes on its Daimler Armoured Car of 1939, the disc brakes, made by the Girling company, were necessary because in that four-wheel drive (4x4) vehicle the epicyclic final drive was in the wheel hubs and therefore left no room for conventional hub-mounted drum brakes.
+By the early 1950s, disc brakes were regularly applied to new passenger rolling stock.
+In Britain, the Daimler Company used disc brakes on its Daimler Armoured Car of 1939.
+The disc brakes, made by the Girling company, were necessary because in that four-wheel drive (4×4) vehicle the epicyclic final drive was in the wheel hubs and therefore left no room for conventional hub-mounted drum brakes.

 At Germany's Argus Motoren, Hermann Klaue (1912-2001) had patented disc brakes in 1940.
 Argus supplied wheels fitted with disc brakes e.g. for the Arado Ar 96.
 The German Tiger I heavy tank, was introduced in 1942 with a 55 cm Argus-Werke disc on each drive shaft.